Treatment of Premenstrual Dysphoria

 Vitamins, minerals, and natural products:

 The scientific evidence is sparse for vitamins, minerals, and natural remedies for PMDD.
 There is no doubt that some have positive experiences with using, e.g., vitamin B6 for nausea, or calcium and vitamin D for mood and sleep.
 In many cases, there are few side effects, and it can easily be combined with medical treatment.
 However, there are several advantages and disadvantages to over-the-counter products.
-I can help you navigate the many different compounds in terms of their supposed effect, known side effects, and interactions.

 I have lived and studied in the US and UK.
 I work as a clinician, researcher and lecturer.
 In my spare time, I enjoy reading Ursula K. Le Guin and Eva Illouz.